agabor/docs/README.md

 -----

-As of April 5, 2017, Parse, LLC has transferred this code to the parse-community organization, and will no longer be contributing to or distributing this code.
+As of April 5, 2017, MSG, LLC has transferred this code to the parse-community organization, and will no longer be contributing to or distributing this code.

 [license-svg]: https://img.shields.io/badge/license-BSD-lightgrey.svg
 [license-link]: LICENSE